socalledsound/nu-scripts/week1/w1-v-03-11-new-stank-heartz/w1-v-04-COREJS-dom-hello-i-love-you.md

 And the first most important thing that React does isn't the virtual DOM, or JSX or Hooks or any of the fancy and mysterious things you've probably heard about.

 The first best most important thing that React does, is it encourages us to write good javascript.
 It encourages us to write bug-free, modular, reusable code.
 And how does it do this?
-Primarily, by making sure that we follow good functional programming principles.
+Primarily, by encouraging us to follow good functional programming principles.

-And the first and most important of these is that we organize our user interface into a bunch of small chunks, which React calls components, each of which is a function that returns a single DOM node.
+And the first and most important of these principles is that we organize our user interface into a bunch of small chunks, which React calls components, each of which is a function that returns a single DOM node.

-So, in the next video, we're going to talk a little about functions and functional programming and we're going to take this code that we've written and write it as a function.
+So, in the next video, we're going to talk a little about functions and functional programming and we're going to take this code that we've written and re-write it as a function, that we can use to display any message we like.
 I'll see you there.

 # END